thekuhninator/beat_research/README.md

 #### kBET vs Highly Variable Genes Plot: <output_dir>/\<dataset_name\>_kbet_hvg_scatterplot.png

-The highly variable genes are defined as the top 25%? of genes with the highest variance. multi_beat checks
+The highly variable genes are defined as the top 25%? of genes with the highest variance. multi_beat checks which genes are retained between each dataset and the original uncorrected dataset which was specified by the user when beat was first run.

 #### Combined PCA Plot: <output_dir>/\<dataset_name\>_pca_plot.png